 Razi was born in Israel, but he has lived in the United States for most of his life.
 Brought up in a musical family, he enjoys playing guitar, piano, and violin in his spare time.
 With three active children of his own, plus the students and families at TGS, Razi feels fulfilled and lucky in life.

-As Bookkeeper, Herbert is responsible for monitoring all daily financial transactions by coordinating meetings and discussions with each of the school’s departments.
+As Finance Coordinator, Herbert is responsible for monitoring all daily financial transactions by coordinating meetings and discussions with each of the school’s departments.
 He anticipates THINK Global School’s needs for every country and adapts to changing situations through his understanding of domestic and international financial practices.

 Herbert received a Bachelor of Accountancy from Georgia State University in Atlanta.
 After graduating, he worked in a tax preparation firm for one year before moving to New York City, where he worked in the accounting department of an insurance litigation law firm.
 Finding that the work environment clashed with his preferred hands-on and pragmatic approach, Herbert began freelancing for both commercial and non-profit companies.
 His commitment to the latter led him to his current role at THINK Global School.